 • deadlines.

 2. Stay positive.
-In most situations, you can see the positive and negative sides.
-How patient you will be in a given situation depends on how positive or negative your outlook is.
+In most situations you can see the positive and negative side.
+How patient you will be in a certain situation depends on how positive or negative your outlook is.
 If you focus on the positive aspects of a situation, you will be much more patient.

-• For example, if you think that time spent in traffic is wasted time, you will be frustrated and impatient.
+• For example, if you believe that time spent in traffic is wasted time, you will become frustrated and impatient.
 Instead, reframe the situation.
-Sure, you spent a lot of time in traffic, but it was a great opportunity to talk to your significant other.
-With this subtle twist, the experience becomes positive and both of you will be more patient.
+Sure, you wasted a lot of time in traffic, but it was a great opportunity to talk to your significant other.
+This subtle twist makes the experience positive and you will both be more patient.

 What else to read